 "People are still relaxed about the medium-term outlook for the market so they still want to be in equities," said Rohan Walsh, investment manager at fund manager Karara Capital.
 "If you can offer something of good quality and good valuation discount, there's an appetite to look at it."

 An analyst roadshow is planned in about two weeks to market the sale with hopes for a listing date in the week before Easter in mid-April, the source said.

-The vendors plan to pitch the asset as well positioned to capitalize on a two-pronged influx of Australian tourism as the weaker currency lures Asian travelers and Australians who might previously have considered traveling overseas.
+The vendors plan to pitch the asset as well positioned to capitalise on a two-pronged influx of Australian tourism as the weaker currency lures Asian holidaymakers and Australians who might previously have considered travelling overseas.